ctri-12-Sea-Spiders/Subify/README.md

 ## About

+Subify a full stack web app that also supports mobile users using the technology stack of Javascript/CSS/HTML, React, Express, Node, and PostgreSQL.
 Subify allows users to create a secure account and track their monthly subscriptions to keep track of their budget!

 ## Installing